hristijanZdravev/Calendar_PR_Review/REVIEW_NOTES.md

 Summary
 -------
-This PR has added a synchronous class called `CalendarScheduler` which is a class that handels all the logic and is badly designed it has no logging or error handeling, hardcoded secrets and all around bad coding practices(bad parsing, bad formatting...) and a fake `Api` controller with no validations, no async and no return of status code(Ok, Bad Request..).
+This PR has added a synchronous class called `CalendarScheduler` which is a class that handels all the logic and is badly designed it has no logging or error handling, hardcoded secrets and all around bad coding practices(bad parsing, bad formatting...) and a fake `Api` controller with no validations, no async and no return of status code(Ok, Bad Request..).
 There is high security and reliability issues int this PR.
 The existing `GoogleCalendarExporter` and `EventExpander` are good functionally but additional tests are needed.

 Key Risks:
 ---------
 - Secret exposure: hardcoded token in `CalendarScheduler` GoogleToken and hardcoded CalendarId.
 - `CalendarScheduler` is God class: handles parsing, recurrence, HTTP calls, storage, and scheduling all in one method.
 - Calls in `CalendarScheduler` and `Api` are synchronous this will lead to deadlocks and single thread issues.
-- Incorrect date time handling and paring inside the function `Schedule()`.
+- Incorrect date time handling and parsing inside the function `Schedule()`.
 (DateTime.Parse)
 - Public static `eventsList` and `HttpClient` are not thread-safe and hurt testability one is mutable the other one is a global client.
 - No input validation or API safety in `Api` `PostSchedule` has no checks or any REST API path.
 - Limited logs or retry behavior for network/errors.